Gothic (film): Critical reception

 On his website Ozus' World Movie Reviews, Dennis Schwartz graded the film a C+, criticizing the film's overwhelming silliness, dialogue, and tacky moments.
 Schwartz concluded his review by writing, "As far as I'm concerned, thank you, but no thank you, I'll take my Byron and Shelley straight."
 In his book The A–Z of Horror Films, Howard Maxford called the film "A relentlessly hysterical barrage of images in its director's most deplorable manner.
 Laughable when it isn't sickening."

 Harlan Ellison praised the film saying:

 Gothic is loopy and fatally flawed and an aberration.
 Yet I treasure this film.
 So may you.
 If you, as am I, are out of your head... you will cleave to this tortured bit of cinematic epilepsy because it is ALIVE.
 It is yet another crime of passion committed by Ken Russell, and his sort of berserk creativity has fallen on such hard times in this age of Reagan and yuppie sensibility, that simply to be exposed to the ravings of an inspired madman is cathartic.
 I came away from GOTHIC with my soul on fire...
 The final assertion of critical judgement on GOTHIC is not whether or not it is good, or whether one likes it or not.
 The undeniable truth of GOTHIC, as in all the work of Ken Russell (an artist who is either so mad or so foolhardy as not to care if he wins or loses), is that it is palpably ALIVE.
 It is riot and ruin and pandemonium.
 But it will have you by the nerve-ends.

+Filmink argued "It’s basically a lot of people running around with weird stuff happening, but is superbly acted and consistently interesting (as so many Russell films were), and was a big hit on video."